njonesnd19/njonesnd19.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a third-year PhD student in the Laboratory for Information and Decision Systems (LIDS) at MIT, advised by [Professor Eytan Modiano](https://modiano.mit.edu/).
 My research involves modeling and analyzing theoretical problems in communication networks, with an emphasis on optimization and network control.
 I am particularly interested in wireless networks and new challenges that arise with increasing mobile connectivity and real-time network applications.
-I am currently investigating the role of software defined networking (SDN) in multi-domain heterogeneous networks, and how SDN can improve end-to-end quality of service guarantees for different traffic classes.
+I am currently investigating how software defined networks can improve service guarantees across multiple domains that include unreliable and changing wireless links.
+This is particularly useful for traffic with strict service requirements, such as emergency response, real-time video, AR/VR, and autonomous control.

 I received my Master's degree from MIT in Electrical Engineering and Computer Science in 2022.
 Before joining MIT, I received my Bachelor's degree in Electrical Engineering from the University of Notre Dame in 2019.